ZeroWave022/NTNU-courses/README.md

 # NTNU-courses

-Various materials related to courses I'm taking at the Norwegian University of Science and Technology (NTNU)
+Various materials and assignments related to courses I'm taking at the Norwegian University of Science and Technology (NTNU).